 What can be done to avoid it happening again?

-Preventative maintenance.
+Preventative maintenance & preventative risk management.
 Preventative maintenance is undertaken in most industries.
 For Aviation or Construction, it could well prevent death and serious injury.
 Now, just because the chances of serious injury or death are highly unlikely in other industries such as financial services, this does not mean that preventative maintenance isn’t required.

 We need to rethink our approach to governance and look at ways to embed delivery governance, operational governance and organisational governance, seeing them as all in one.